reflectoring/reflectoring.github.io/content/blog/2024/2024-06-06-junit5-functional-interfaces.md

 Then, we test the same operation with a 5-second timeout, using `assertDoesNotThrow()` to ensure it completes successfully, and the result is in sorted order by the `checkSorting` consumer.

 Next, we reset the `numbers` list to contain `null` values and verify that the `sorter` throws a `ValidationException` when executed.
 We use `assertThrows()` to check that the exception message matches the expected “Invalid input”.

+Let's learn to preemptively timeout execution of a supplier:

 ```java
 @Test